 The Indian textile industry is one of the largest in the world with a massive raw material and textiles manufacturing base.
 Our economy is largely dependent on the textile manufacturing and trade in addition to other major industries.
 About 27% of the foreign exchange earnings are on account of export of textiles and clothing alone.
 The textiles and clothing sector contributes about 14% to the industrial production and 3% to the gross domestic product of the country.
 Around 8% of the total excise revenue collection is contributed by the textile industry.
 So much so, the textile industry accounts for as large as 21% of the total employment generated in the economy.
 Around 35 million people are directly employed in the textile manufacturing activities.
-Indirect employment including the manpower engaged in agricultural based raw-material production like cotton and related trade and handling could be stated to be around another 60 million.

-Keywords: Ratio Analysis, Textile Industry
+Keywords: Ratio analysis, Textile company